 - Dr. Hans-Dieter Petram, Chairman (Former board member of Deutsche Post DHL)

-- Prof. Dr. Edgar Ernst (President of the Financial Reporting Enforcement Panel)
+- Prof. Dr. Edgar Ernst (Member of multiple supervisory boards, former President of the Financial Reporting Enforcement Panel)

 - Prof. Dr. Herbert Henzler (Consultant, former Chairman of McKinsey Europe)